Kinsale Capital Group, Inc. research snapshot

 DimensionConclusionConfidence

-MoatThe moat combines underwriting data, proprietary workflow technology, specialized talent, broker relationships, in-house claims handling, and a low-cost operating model.
+MoatThe moat combines underwriting data, a custom-built technology platform with no legacy systems, specialized talent, broker relationships, in-house claims handling, and a low-cost operating model.
+Management cites 17 years of company data in one database.
 It is strong but must be re-earned through each insurance cycle.Medium-high

-ValuationAt $340.57, the exact tool check gave about 15.00x TTM EPS, 4.02x book value, and 7.79x TTM free cash flow.
-The multiple is lower than the prior 52-week peak, but the stock still needs durable underwriting returns to justify a premium to book.Medium-high
+ValuationAt $356.42, the exact tool check gave about 14.5x trailing EPS, 4.0x book value, and 8.1x trailing free cash flow.
+The multiple is below the 52-week peak and below levels seen a year ago, but the stock still needs durable underwriting returns to justify a premium to book.Medium-high

-Risk levelRisk is medium-high because loss severity, catastrophe events, reserve development, insurance pricing, broker concentration, investment volatility, and a CEO transition can change reported earnings quickly.High
+Risk levelRisk is medium-high because loss severity, catastrophe events, reserve development, insurance pricing, the shrinking Commercial Property book, broker competition, investment volatility, and the CEO transition can change reported earnings quickly.High

 AI confidenceHigh confidence applies to filings, reported underwriting metrics, share counts, and technical snapshots.
 Confidence in future returns is lower because the model depends on underwriting-cycle and valuation assumptions.High data confidence